CrunchyData/crunchy-containers/hugo/content/client-user-guide/user-guide.md

 ## <a name="platform-installation"></a>Platform Installation

-In order to run the examples and deploy various container within the Crunchy Container Suite, you will first need access to an environment containing one of the following supported platforms:
+In order to run the examples and deploy various containers within the Crunchy Container Suite, you will first need access to an environment containing one of the following supported platforms:

 - Docker 1.13+ (https://www.docker.com/)